Kevin McCarthy struggles for top spot in new Republican-led U.S. Congress

 By Doina Chiacu and David Morgan

-A group of hardline conservatives oppose McCarthy's candidacy, concerned that he is less deeply vested in the culture wars and partisan rivalries that have dominated the House and even more so since Donald Trump's White House years.
+A group of hard-line conservatives opposes McCarthy's candidacy, concerned that he is less deeply vested in the culture wars and partisan rivalries that have dominated the House and even more so since Donald Trump's White House years.

 They have criticized the California Republican for not taking a more aggressive stance against Democrats, who under Speaker Nancy Pelosi had been in control, on priorities including government funding, defense and border security.

-Representatives Bob Good and Matt Gaetz are among five Republican lawmakers who have said they would not back McCarthy.
+Representative Bob Good is one of five Republican lawmakers who have said they would not back McCarthy.

-With a narrow 222-213 Republican majority, McCarthy can afford to lose just four votes from his caucus to win the 218 he needs, or half of the chamber's 435 members.
-No Democrats are likely to vote for him.

 "I won't be voting for Kevin McCarthy tomorrow.
 He's part of the problem.
 He's not part of the solution," Good told Fox News on Monday.
 "There's nothing that indicates to me that he's going to change his pattern since he's been in leadership, where he's part of the swamp cartel."